darwinia-network/crab-docs/docs/builders/interact/remix.md

 ## Getting Started with Remix

-Now, let’s fire up Remix to exercise more advanced functionalities in Moonbeam.
+Now, let’s fire up Remix to exercise more advanced functionalities in Pangolin.

 Launch Remix by navigating to [https://remix.ethereum.org/](https://remix.ethereum.org/).
 In the main screen, under Environments, select Solidity to configure Remix for Solidity development, then navigate to the File Explorers view: